Cabbage Casserole

 • ½ cup salted butter

-• One 10 oz can condensed cream of mushroom soup
+• 10 ounces cream of mushroom soup, can, condensed

 • ¼ cup mayonnaise